Types of Nursing Home Abuse & Neglect

 George possesses the ability to understand complex problems surrounding healthcare cases.
 He knows how to listen and knows how to act.
 He understands which evidence can often make a dramatic difference in the outcome of a case.
 He regularly consults with experts in their field.
 And since he's familiar with the legal system in Georgia, he can effectively build a strong legal case without wasting valuable time.
 Find out how he can help you.
 Contact our law firm and schedule your free case evaluation today.

 Patients may develop painful bedsores if nursing home staff leaves them in the same position for hours or sometimes even days.
 In order to avoid pressure sores from developing, nursing homes need to move patients regularly, especially if a patient is confined to a bed or a wheelchair.

-Also known as pressure ulcers, bedsores can become infected, resulting in serious health problems such as:
+Also known as pressure ulcers, bedsores can become infected, especially when they progress to stages III and IV, when tissue and bone are exposed.
+This can result in serious health problems such as: